 Paruresis, also known as shy bladder or pee shyness, is a form of social anxiety disorder.
 A person fears being unable to urinate in the presence of others, typically in public restrooms.
 About 21 million Americans or roughly 7% of the general population suffer from this disorder.
 It affects both men and women; however, given the set up of public restrooms, men tend to have a higher prevalence.

-Primary paruresis is the physical act of being unable to urinate when needed.
+Primary shy bladder or paruresis is the physical act of being unable to urinate when needed.
 The inability to urinate could be the result of physical abnormalities, the side effect of medication (such as opioids and antihistamines), or the body’s response to extreme fear, i.e. the fight-or-flight response.

 Secondary paruresis is the meaning that one gives to their inability to start the flow of urine.
 Specifically, the paruretic experiences significant anxiety over the possibility of being judged by others.
 The fear is centered on what others’ would think if the paruretic were unable to initiate the flow of urine.
 The judgments include: “They’ll think there’s something wrong with me if they don’t hear peeing.”
 “I’ll be judged as less of a man if I can’t urinate where others can.”
 Also, the anticipation of not knowing if one will be able to urinate can exacerbate anxiety and self-consciousness; hence making the act of urination difficult if not impossible.